Working on your bike at home is made a lot easier with a bike stand.

-A folding bike stand which has been a firm favourite in the Park Tool range for some time.
-A cam-type clamp is suitable for tubes between 24mm and 26mm and the pressure is adjustable – it’s suitable for a variety of tube shapes including those found on a recumbent.
+A folding bike stand that has been a firm favourite in the Park Tool range for some time.
+A cam-type clamp is suitable for tubes between 24mm and 26mm and the pressure is adjustable - it's suitable for a variety of tube shapes including those found on a recumbent.
 Height adjustment is operated by a quick release and the folded size is 104cm.
 Three legs form the base, reducing the chance of tumbles.

 The unit itself weighs 11.4 kg and can take up to 36kg.

 Taking a very different approach to most, Topeak's PrepStand allows you to balance the bike without clamping it.
 The jaws are rubberised, and it folds up to a tiny 88 x 11 x 11cm.

 The unit itself weighs 3.29kg and can hold up to 25kg.

 The lack of solid clamp and lower weight of the unit makes it more suitable for jobs where you're not going to need to produce a huge amount of torque - changing cables and adjusting brakes - but if you plan to stick to these kinds of jobs it's a good lightweight option.

 A slightly more pricey option, the Sprint stand from Feedback sports is ideal for those who don't want to clamp the bike via top tube or seat post.
 The design means the bike can swivel 360 degrees, which is handy for jobs where you want to get up close.

 Designed with top-end carbon frames in mind, the bike is mounted at the bottom bracket and forks, and the stand is compatible with 100mm front quick-release dropouts, 130/135mm rear quick-release dropouts.
 Adaptors are available for 15mm and 22mm front thru axles and 135 x 12 and 142 x 12 bolt through rear axles.